Characters: Glee New Directions Original Members

 - What the Hell, Hero?: In the second season, Kurt gets called out by his father for his inappropriate behavior towards Finn.

 - Also when he openly states his belief that there are no such thing as Bisexuals.
 This promptly gets him called out by everyone for the fact that he often plays the "Homophobia-Card", yet seems to think he is allowed to get away with biphobic comments.
 Blaine even compares him to Karofsky and his bigotry.
+However, this is one of many cases of Kurt's It's All About Me mentality overriding his alleged principles.
+At the time he was romantically interested in Blaine, and Blaine was the one questioning whether he himself might be bisexual (and attracted to Rachel).
+As was the case with Finn, Kurt wasn't inclined to let somebody else that he was interested in define their own sexuality in a way that might lessen his chances of getting with them.

 - Wimpification: Interesting semi-in universe example.
 Several of the images in◊ this article◊ from Entertainment Weekly portray Kurt as looking rather demure towards and much shorter than Blaine.
 However, Kurt is much more acerbic on the actual show, and Chris Colfer is significantly taller than Darren Criss in real life.